RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Long BTC with 100 USDT
 - 100x long BTC with 100 USDT
-- 100x long BTC with 100 USDT isolated margin
+- 100x long BTC with 100 USDT using isolated margin
 - Spend 100 USDT to long BTC

 By default, the agent assumes you want to trade on perpetual markets.
 To use a delivery market instead, ask for it: